 When I was considering a career change I thought it’s now or never; I’m not getting any younger!

-With a background as a nurse, Chandu is keen to use the knowledge she will gain from her Engineering degree to create advancements in the medical engineering world, and to contribute to a better future for people with disabilities.
+With a Nursing background, Chandu is keen to use the knowledge she will gain from her Engineering degree to create advancements in the medical engineering world, and to contribute to a better future for people with disabilities.

 “I decided to look into the possible pathways into university because it had been a while since I studied, so I decided to enrol in TEP as an external student,” Chandu said.

 “I set myself the challenge of completing TEP to see if I was ready to commit to university for the next few years.
 I took on a full-time study load and managed to maintain good grades while balancing my family commitments – I had a four-and-a-half year old son and a newborn when I started.

 "TEP gave me the required maths knowledge for my course and the academic writing and computer skills to be successful in my studies at university."